-Media coverage of the official response to a malaria outbreak in Mumbai widely in the media.
-The state and public administrative bodies and the civic body are mainly responsible for providing basic health facilities to the people.
+Media coverage of the official response to a malaria outbreak in Mumbai and the civic body are mainly responsible for providing basic health facilities to the people.
 The media's job is to report impartially and cover all sides of the picture.
 It should not be the accuser, prosecutor, defence lawyer, jury and judge at the same time.
 The media is the fourth pillar of democracy.
 Its basic responsibility is to help strengthen and support democratic processes.